2 Nights in Zurich

 Ferries, Ferries, Everywhere

-Lugano's region is serviced by frequent public ferries, free for those staying in the town's hotels.
-Board a boat at Paradiso and cruise as far as Morcote, one of the most picturesque towns along the lake.
-Treat yourself with a good coffee and a local sweet discover the historical and architectural highlights of the place and continue to Gandria, the area's other pearl.
-Choose a grotto for your lunch, embrace the atmosphere, and enjoy fresh lake breezes.
+Lugano's region is serviced by frequent public ferries, which are free for those staying in the town's hotels with the Ticino Card (travel pass).
+Board a boat at Paradiso pier and cruise as far as Morcote, one of the most picturesque towns along the lake.
+Treat yourself to a good coffee and a local sweet, discover the historical and architectural highlights of the place, and continue to Gandria, the area's other pearl.
+Choose a grotto for your lunch, embrace the atmosphere, and enjoy fresh lake breeze.

 Day 7